Natural Health Products

 - prevent vitamin A deficiency

-Beta-carotene can also act as an antioxidantantioxidanta chemical substance that prevents cellular damage from free radicals.
+Beta-carotene can also act as an antioxidant.
 Antioxidants protect the cells in our body against free radicals, which can damage the genetic material in our cells.
 Because of its potential to protect the body, some people take beta-carotene to help prevent chronic diseases (such as heart disease) and cancer.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.